-When I eventually returned home, Sue had successfully completed her morning activity and was attending a long planned hair appointment.
-It never fails to amaze me how long it takes to cut a female’s hair, on this occasion it was in excess of two hours.
+When I eventually returned home, Sue had completed her morning activity and was attending a long-planned hair appointment.
+It never fails to amaze me how long it takes to cut a female’s hair, on this occasion, it was more than two hours.
 I didn’t dare ask how much it cost, as when I did on a previous occasion, a defibrillator was nearly employed to revive me!!

 15/04/21 UK Deaths: 30.
 Harborough Infected: 26.

 Sarah wasn’t working today so Sue and I took the opportunity to visit the family in Newbold Verdon.
 We arrived early morning to find scaffolders erecting platforms around the house in readiness for its rendering to be chipped off and replaced.
 Sarah and Alice had gone to the swimming baths for a toddlers swimming lesson, but Lee was working as usual in his study and handed Mia over for our customary doggy walk.